Quantum sensing with a spin ensemble in a two-dimensional material: Methods

 In this in-plane field configuration, we define the qubit states as $\{\ket{\downarrow} = \ket{E_1}, \ket{\uparrow} = \ket{E_3}\}$.
 As shown in Fig.~\ref{fig:Fig2}d, the electronic spin transitions are significantly broadened by hyperfine coupling to the three neighboring nuclear spins, producing numerous non-degenerate states with small splitting.
 Unlike the $\theta = 0^\circ$ case, the secular approximation is not valid at $\theta = 90^\circ$, and a simple $\pi$ pulse cannot dynamically decouple the qubit dephasing induced by the hyperfine Hamiltonian, leading to the strong modulation in the spin-echo profile.

 Beyond this rapid modulation of the coherence profile at short times---which also persists under dynamical decoupling sequences with a larger number of $\pi$ pulses---we observe slow dynamics that govern the decay of the coherence envelope at longer times.
 We attribute this late-time decoherence to time-dependent fluctuations of the qubit transition frequency arising from extrinsic noise.
 Specifically, when the $\mathcal{E}_{1,2}$ terms are explicitly retained in $\hat{H}_0$, they produce a small splitting between $\ket{E_2}$ and $\ket{E_3}$ proportional to $\mathcal{E} = \sqrt{\mathcal{E}_1^2 + \mathcal{E}_2^2}$, which, in turn, shifts the qubit transition frequency between $\ket{E_1}$ and $\ket{E_3}$~\cite{dolde2011electric}.
 Note that $\mathcal{E}$ includes contributions from both external electric noise and crystal strain~\cite{dolde2011electric}.
 Under the assumption of static strain, dephasing due to strain is dynamically decoupled, leaving time-dependent electric noise as the dominant source of decoherence.
-This indicates that the in-plane field configuration, combined with dynamical decoupling, enables boron-vacancy defects to operate as effective electric field sensors.
+This indicates that the in-plane field configuration enables boron-vacancy defects to operate as effective electric field sensors, assuming that in-plane magnetic-field noise, $\delta B_\perp$, is not a leading-order contribution due to its suppression by a factor of $\frac{\gamma_\perp B_\perp}{D} \ll 1$.